Pages

 "Shall we, as we feel our foundations shaking, withdraw in anxiety and panic?"

 Once again 50 years later we are feeling our world turn upside down.
-I remember after 9-11 so many artists were pondering what's the point of making art when the world is in such despair.
-Last month as I sat cutting paper up for my latest collage, I was asking myself the same question.
+Last month as I sat cutting paper up for my latest collage, I was asking myself why bother making art?
 I decided to get on a plane to the U.S. and march in a protest.
 As I marched with thousands of other baby boomers I thought we know how to do this.
 We have done this before.
 We are meant for these times.

 Since coming home I have been searching for what artists and writers are saying about creating during difficult times.
 I have started a collection of their thoughts to inspire me when the world feels like too much.
 Hope they inspire you as well.